Third-level education in Ireland

 - Technological University of the Shannon: Midlands Midwest (TUS) – formerly Limerick and Athlone institutes of technology

-- Atlantic Technological University (ATU) – formerly Galway-Mayo, Sligo and Letterkenny institutes of technology.
-Students graduating in 2021-2022 from those institutes will graduate with university qualifications
+- Atlantic Technological University (ATU) – formerly Galway-Mayo, Sligo and Letterkenny institutes of technology

-- South East Technological University (SETU) – formerly Carlow and Waterford institutes of technology.
-Students graduating in 2021-2022 from those institutes will graduate with university qualifications.
+- South East Technological University (SETU) – formerly Carlow and Waterford institutes of technology

 There are 2 institutes of technology: